 Supporting patients - resources and guidance

-We have provided resources for staff to share with patients if they have any questions.
+We have provided resources for practice staff to share with patients if they have any questions.
 Staff should make sure they are aware of the new opt-out so they can support their patients.
 The Royal College of General Practitioners has published a Patient Data Choices toolkit for GPs and practice staff.

 For more information on the Patient Data Choices you can complete the RCGP e-learning module.